apache/druid/ci/README_TeamCity.md

 ### Contacting TeamCity support regarding problems with builds

-Regarding any build problems, feel free to contact TeamCity support by writing a e-mail at teamcity-support@jetbrains.com.
-There is an automatic system behind this e-mail address that creates a ticket and sends you a e-mail with a link to the ticket.
+Regarding any build problems, feel free to contact TeamCity support by writing an e-mail at teamcity-support@jetbrains.com.
+There is an automatic system behind this e-mail address that creates a ticket and sends you an e-mail with a link to the ticket.
 Note that:

  - Contacting TeamCity support regarding problems with open-source Druid project builds is *free*.
 Don't hestitate doing that if you don't see how to resolve some problem with a build.